neherlab/pangraph/docs/docs/dev/developer_guide.md

 #### Releasing Pangraph CLI

 1. Check out `master` branch.
-Make sure that all the changes and no other changes that you want to release are on `master` branch.
+Make sure that all the changes that you want to release are on `master` branch.
 Make sure that the last [GitHub Action](https://github.com/neherlab/pangraph/actions) on master branch succeeded (use branch filter dropdown).
 If not, make sure to fix the failures before trying to release.

 2. Prepare changelog document for the release: open `CHANGELOG.md` in the root directory of the project, add `## Unreleased` section at the top of the file, spelled exactly like this - important for automation.
-Unred this section, describe all changes in the coming release.
+Under this section, describe all changes in the coming release.
 This is a user-facing document, so use simple words, avoid internal and dev jargon.
 If `## Unreleased` section already exists, then extend it - do not add multiple of these sections.

 3. Perform pre-release checks, bump versions, commit using the helper `./dev/release` script.